Alex Monsour

 Alex Monsour (born May 5, 1962) is an American politician in the U.S. state of Mississippi.
 From 2008 to 2017, he represented the 54th district in the Mississippi House of Representatives.
-He resigned on July 2, 2017, to become the South Ward alderman for the city of Vicksburg.
+He resigned on July 2, 2017, to become the South Ward alderman for the city of Vicksburg, Mississippi.
+He has served in the role since 2017.

 He is a native of Lake Charles, Louisiana.